gagan3012/PolyDeDupe/README.md

 - **2x faster than other tools**: PolyDeDupe is 2x faster than other tools, such as [SlimPajama](https://github.com/Cerebras/modelzoo/tree/main/modelzoo/transformers/data_processing/slimpajama)

+- **Support for Instruction tuning data**: PolyDeDupe supports deduplication of instruction tuning data, which is a common use case in NLP.

 ## Installation

 PolyDeDupe can be installed using pip: